sendgrid/docs/source/Integrate/Tutorials/analytics_with_keen_io.md

 Adding a Segment
 {% endanchor h4 %}

-Now that you have an idea of the metrics that can be viewed for all of your mail, a more targeted segment within Keen IO to track a specific campaign or filter on a particular field like a customer ID.
+A segment will allow you to track a specific campaign or filter on a particular field like a customer ID.
+To create a segment, select “Add Segment” from the top left corner.
+The following pop-out menu will allow you to define your segment name, the date you’d like to look at, and, most importantly, select a property by which you’d like to measure the effectiveness of a campaign.

 {% info %}
 This is explaining a different process from creating an [customer email segment]({{root_url}}/User_Guide/Marketing_Campaigns/lists.html#-Create-a-Segment) in SendGrid
 {% endinfo %}

-To create a custom segment, select **Add Segment** from the top left corner of the Keen IO Application.
-The following pop-out menu will allow you to define your segment name, the date you’d like to look at, and select a property by which you’d like to measure the effectiveness of a campaign.
+![SendGrid- Email Analytics App Create a Segment]({{root_url}}/images/keen/sendgrid_create_a_segment.png)

 Here’s an example of a segment created to look at delivered, open, and click rates for emails sent within the United States.

-![SendGrid- Email Analytics App Create a Segment]({{root_url}}/images/keen/sendgrid_create_a_segment.png)

-Your custom segment will appear in the application here:

 ![SendGrid- Email Analytics App Segment Now Created]({{root_url}}/images/keen/sendgrid_segment_created.png)

+You can see Delivered Rates, Unique Opens, Unique Clicks, Click Rates, Unsubscribe Rates, Bounces, and Number of Emails Marked as Spam.
+For each of these metrics, you can download a CSV of the detailed event data.
+Just click on any cell, and you’ll see a menu with the option to download a CSV.
+Learn who did or did not open an email for example, and with this list of email addresses you can build a more targeted user campaign.

 To edit a segment, click on the segment you newly created: you’ll find a menu that allows you to edit it, clone, or remove it.